mbeaudru/modern-js-cheatsheet/readme.md

 // }
 ```

-> **Note :** createStudent function is bad because we don't check if grades.length exists or is different from 0.
-But its easier to read this way so I didn't handled this case.
+> **Note:** createStudent function is bad because we don't check if grades.length exists or is different from 0.
+But it's easier to read this way, so I didn't handle this case.

 ##### Object properties spreading

-For this one I recommend you read previous explanations about the rest operator on iterables and function parameters.
+For this one, I recommend you read previous explanations about the rest operator on iterables and function parameters.

 ```js
 const myObj = { x: 1, y: 2, a: 3, b: 4 };